Endangered Places List

 The oldest hotel in the borough, the Girard Hotel was built between 1855 and 1870 and served the community for more than a 100 years.

 One of the more colorful stories to come from the hotel involved famed circus man Dan Rice.
-According to local lore, Rice frequented the hotel’s bar, and upon being kicked out one day, he returned with his circus lion to scared folks away so that he could drink in peace.
+According to local lore, Rice frequented the hotel’s bar, and upon being kicked out one day, he returned with his circus lion to scare folks away so that he could drink in peace.

 A fire in the 1950s destroyed the third floor and mansard roof.
 Rather than replace the the third floor, a flat roof was installed over top of the second floor.